How to love Church

 Where should the church turn?

 The church is hard to love in its present form.
-It is deeply flawed and its perfecting is the task that Jesus has been engaged in for 2,000 years and for which he and his servants will be engaged in for the next 1,000!
+It is deeply flawed.
+For 2000 years, Jesus has been perfecting his body of believers and that will be the believers’ task for the next 1,000 years!

 We can’t accomplish the purity of the Church and it is not our job to purify it.
-The Body of Christ will be made perfect by Jesus himself and then it will be handed by Jesus to God as a perfected and beautiful creation.
+Jesus himself will perfect the Body of Christ and then hand it to God as a perfected and beautiful creation.
 (Phil 1:6 and 1 Cor 15:28)

-There are however some things that can be worked on in striving towards the kingdom of God and our perfecting individually and as a body.
+We can work on things in Church and in ourselves to strive towards the kingdom of God and perfection individually and as a body.

 Actively seeking the will of God

 We must not approach God’s word with a position we are seeking support for in texts and verses.
-We must read with a mind that is devoid of a position and merely seeking to hear.
-Quotes thrown together without context can be made to say anything.
+Read with a mind that is devoid of a position and merely seeking to hear.
+We can assert anything when we throw quotes together without context.
 Read with a ready and prayerful heart and a willingness to challenge anything and change whatever does not accord with what we read.

 Trust the process.
 God enlightens us and guides us through a process.
 Many things I think today took many years to learn and many life experiences to guide me through.
 It’s a process and it takes time.
 Allow it to do so.
 Listen to the spiritual conversations you have, allow God’s word to ferment in your mind and be willing to listen when God speaks through others.
 Have faith that He will guide you.